PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Proposed Method

 \subsection{Bayesian and counting loss function (BCL)}

-Current available crowd counting datasets mostly provide point annotations at the center of heads in each training image, and then convert them to a ground truth density map by using a Gaussian convolution operation.
-Then the overall network os trained with Euclidean loss to measure the distance between the estimated density map and ground truth~\cite{zhang2016single,li2018csrnet}.
-Such a pixel-independent ground truth density map generation manner may be suboptimal due to severe occlusion, large scale variation, complex background interference and non-uniform density distribution.
-To tackle this, Ma et al.~\cite{ma2019bayesian} propose a more reliable and stronger supervision manner, Bayesian Loss (BL).
-It constructs a density contribution probability model from point annotations, which trains the loss by computing the difference between the count expectation and the ground truth crowd number (i.e., one) at each annotated point.
-The Bayesian loss function is defined as follows:
+To optimize models, Euclidean distance ($L_2$ loss) between the prediction and the ground truth density maps is widely used.
+However, the loss is not robust to the occlusion, scale variation, and non-uniform density.
+Recently, Ma et al.~\cite{ma2019bayesian} propose a novel supervision manner, named Bayesian Loss to relieve this problem.
+It constructs a density contribution model from point annotations and then defines the loss as the difference between the count expectation and the ground truth number at each annotated point:

-where $N$ is the total crowd number, $E\left[c_{n}\right]$ and $E\left[c_{0}\right]$ indicate the expected counts for each person and the entire background, respectively.
-The first term denotes that impelling the foreground count at each annotation point equal to 1, while the second term means that enforcing the background count to be zero. $\mathcal{F}(\cdot)$ is a distance function, we adopt $\ell_{1}$ distance metric as suggested in \cite{ma2019bayesian}.
+where $N$ is the total number of labelled objects, $E\left[c_{n}\right]$ and $E\left[c_{0}\right]$ indicate the expected counts for each instance and the entire background, respectively.
+The first term denotes that impelling the foreground count at each annotation point equals 1, while the second term means enforcing the background count to be zero. $\mathcal{F}(\cdot)$ is a distance function, we adopt $\ell_{1}$ distance metric as suggested in \cite{ma2019bayesian}.

-Although Bayesian loss~\cite{ma2019bayesian} is more reliable and effective than traditional Euclidean loss, it is indeed a density map estimation based, which may exist an inconsistency between training phase (point-to-point loss) and the testing stage (the difference between the overall summation of estimated density maps and ground truth counts).
+Although reliable and effective, there may exist inconsistency between the training phase and the testing stage.
 Therefore, apart from Bayesian loss, we add a counting loss to mitigate this issue.
 The counting loss is defined as:

-where $F\left(X_{i} ; \Theta\right)$ and $Y_{i}$ represent the count integrated by the estimated density map and ground truth count of the $i$th image. $\Theta$ denotes training parameters and $\|\cdot\|_{1}$ means $\ell_{1}$-norm.
+where $F\left(X_{i} ; \Theta\right)$ and $Y_{i}$ represent the count integrated by the estimated density map and ground truth count of the $i$-th image. $\Theta$ denotes training parameters and $\|\cdot\|_{1}$ means $\ell_{1}$-norm.

-Therefore, the overall loss function is the combination of Bayesian loss $\mathcal{L}^{text {Bayesian}}$ and counting loss $\mathcal{L}^{\text {Count }}$:
+Therefore, the overall loss function is the combination of Bayesian loss $\mathcal{L}^{\text {Bayesian}}$ and counting loss $\mathcal{L}^{\text {Count }}$: